 Embrace your animalistic nature and introduce the classic print throughout your space.
 This look works anywhere, especially in rooms that naturally have a lot of soft furnishings.
 Think about the look you want to create, bold and striking or subtle and sophisticated?
 Leopard print can be adapted to suit a host of interior schemes.

-As the nights draw in we naturally start to think about cosy evenings and warm accessories.
+As the nights draw in we naturally start to think about cozy evenings and warm accessories.
 Luckily, leopard print loves textures.
 Soft velvets, fluffy faux furs and sleek silks all pair beautifully with the print.
-Create your own autumnal hideaway with an impossibly soft throw and a mix of faux mohair and velvet leopard print cushions.
+Create your own fall hideaway with an impossibly soft throw and a mix of faux mohair and velvet leopard print pillows.
 For an added touch of luxe look to classic black leather accessories, we recommend tidy trays, coasters and table mats.

 As versatile as it is beautiful, leopard print is ideal for clashing with other patterns.
 Stick with the wild house theme and pair it with exotic zebra stripes, rustic cowhide and even snakeskin textures.
 As long as the tones are all neutral these striking patterns can clash yet complement your scheme perfectly.